 Sitemap

-A sitemap is a special file typically written in XML or HTML that lets us tell search engines which files and paged relate to each other.
+A sitemap is a file written in XML or HTML that lets us tell search engines which files and paged relate to each other.
 This helps search engines understand which content to prioritize when crawling.
 Because each website is given a limited crawl budget, specifying details such as when a file was last updated helps search engines decide what to revisit and what to skip on the next crawl.

 For small websites, this may not matter much.
 But for larger sites with 1,000+ pages, sitemaps become essential.
 Once your crawl budget is used up, the crawler stops whether it has reached every page or not and you’ll have to wait until the next crawl cycle.